denoland/manual/webassembly.md

 ## Using WebAssembly

-Designed to be used alongside JavaScript to speed up key application components, [WebAssembly](https://webassembly.org/) has a much higher execution speed than JavaScript, similar to C and C++.
+Designed to be used alongside JavaScript to speed up key application components, [WebAssembly](https://webassembly.org/) can have much higher, and more consistent execution speed than JavaScript, similar to C, C++, or Rust.
 Deno can execute WebAssembly modules with the same interfaces that
 [browsers provide](https://developer.mozilla.org/en-US/docs/WebAssembly).